jay-parkin/Terminal-App---Python/README.md

    python3 get-pip.py
    ```

-This will result in pip being downloaded
+This will result in pip being downloaded correctly

 ```bash
 Defaulting to user installation because normal site-packages is not writeable